About the Foundation

 Paid time off includes:

-- Vacation: starts at 3 weeks per year, with increases based on tenure
+- Vacation: 3 weeks/year, with increases based on tenure

 Our success is dependent on our ability to build teams that include people with different experiences and expertise and who can challenge each other’s assumptions with new viewpoints and bring different perspectives to the team.
 We encourage women, people of color, formerly incarcerated individuals, immigrants, LGBTQ+, people with disabilities, and others with diverse perspectives and experiences to apply.